Back

 Blog Entries on WHTI

-Do You Need a Passport to Go to the Bahamas?
+Do You Need a Passport to Go to the Caribbean?

-Do You Need a Passport to Go to the Bahamas?
+Do You Need a Passport to Go to the Caribbean?

-UPDATE: Effective June 1st, 2009, the requirements to travel to the Bahamas have changed.
-Please see this entry for the most up-to-date information.
+Passport requirements for travel to the Caribbean have changed!
+Click here to see the most up-to-date information.

 Read Article